hi-ogawa/rsc-tests/README.md

 # rsc-tests

-This repository compares Vite RSC frameworks to determine if dependency optimization is applied to client components provided by external packages.
+This repository compares Vite RSC frameworks on how dependency optimization is applied to client components provided by external packages.

 There are two demo packages: